(a 6/17/2000 photo -- see description below)

-Here's a great picture I took of my brother-out-law Peter playing my Fender Venus, my son Sam playing a pumpkin shaker, a bone shaker and some bells, and my son Arthur playing electronic drums, back in June of 2000.
+Here's a great picture I took of my brother-out-law Peter playing my Fender Venus electric guitar, my son Sam playing a pumpkin shaker, a bone shaker and some bells, and my son Arthur playing electronic drums, back in June of 2000.
 As you can see we have a cool living room where most everything is either red or black. :-)

 "If you pick up a guitar and it says, 'Take me, I'm yours,' then that's the one for you." - Frank Zappa